WinVector/Examples/LogisticOmit/margin_recovery.md

 The above margin frame describes how the detailed experiment is marginalized or censored down to different experimenters see.
 In our set-up experimenter 1 sees only the first four rows, and experimenter 2 sees only the next 4 rows.

-We consider the original detailed data as “unobserved”, and parts of the marginalized results as what is observed by two experimenters.
+We consider the rest of the data “unobserved”.

 ### The Solution Strategy

-We will see how collaborating experimenters, who never had a chance to examine the full detailed data, can estimate `proportion` and then estimate its pre-image under the `margin_transform`.
+We will show how collaborating experimenters, who never had a chance to examine the full detailed data, can estimate `proportion` and then estimate its pre-image under the `margin_transform`.
 This pre image is a complete distribution or description of the original (unobserved)